AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 - <xref:community-remove-tenants>

-	Remove tenants from your community.
+	Remove tenants from a community.

 - <xref:delete-community>